 Yes.
 The Grand Prize winner will walk away with $10,000!
 Please see below for all award categories and prizes.

-Note: While not expected, please note that cash prizes and prize categories are subject to change and will not be confirmed until winter term 2014.
+Note: While not expected, please note that cash prizes and prize categories are subject to change.

 Any enrolled Seattle University students or Seattle University alumni can participate in the competition (see Rules & Eligibility for details).
 A team participating in the competition can consist of one or more contestants and can include non-students.
 However, there must be at least one SU student or alumnus on each team.
 We encourage all participants to take advantage of all the resources provided, mentors, prep sessions, etc.